aws-samples/mainframe-data-utilities/README.md

 The purpose of this project is to create a series of Python scripts to handle EBCDIC files migrated from mainframes or AS/400 platforms to AWS or any distributed environment.

-The first release of this toolset consists of two scripts:
+The first release of this toolset consists of three scripts:

 - extract-ebcdic-to-ascii.py is the first script/tool of this project.
 It uses a json parameter file to slice a fixed length EBCDIC file and unpack its contents and write them to an ASCII file.